Separating Times for One-Dimensional General Diffusions: Deterministic Conditions for NFLVR in General Diffusion Models

-where we use Lemma \ref{lem: occ smg} in the first and second line and Lemmata \ref{lem: diff homo} and \ref{lem: occ formula diff} in the fourth line.
+where we use Lemma \ref{lem: occ smg} in the first and second line and Lemmata \ref{lem: diff homo} and \ref{lem: occ formula diff} (more precisely, formula~\eqref{eq:241124a2}) in the fourth line.
 Now, the coordinate process \(\X\) is a local \(\mathds{Q}\)-martingale and hence, by the above formula, the process

 is a local \(\mathds{Q}\)-martingale on \([0, T_l)\).
 Using \cite[Proposition~5.9]{Jacod} and the fact that the process in \eqref{eq: test process ELMM} is bounded on any finite time interval, we obtain that it is a global \(\mathds{Q}\)-martingale.
 Consequently, we deduce \(\mathds{Q} = \Q_{x_0}\) (on \(\mathcal{G}_T\)) from Lemmata \ref{lem: generator} and~\ref{lem: loc uni}.